microfarad-de/smart-pump/README.md

 Pumping is started and stopped by pressing the push button.
 The pump will be automatically deactivated if the dry run condition has been detected.

 If the full tank condition is detected, the controller will deactivate the pump and go into the standby mode.
 Whereas the controller will periodically attempt the reactivate the water pump once p in order to top up the tank.
+The default time duration between two top-up attempts is 30 minutes and is defined by the `TOP_UP_INTERVAL` macro.

 A status LED indicates the operation status through different blinking patterns as shown in the table below: